Detachable chairlift: History

-Doppelmayr (North America) built the first detachable quad chair in the world, the Quicksilver SuperChair, in 1981 at Breckenridge, CO.
-This chair was later replaced by the Quicksilver Super6, a detachable six person chairlift, by Poma in 1999.
+Doppelmayr built the first detachable quad chair in the world, the Quicksilver SuperChair, in 1981 at Breckenridge, CO.
+This chair was later replaced by the Quicksilver Super6, a detachable six-person chairlift, by Poma in 1999.
 Von Roll Habegger installed the "Adirondack Express", a high-speed triple, the only lift of its kind in the Eastern US, at Gore Mountain, NY in 1984.
 Then Poma built the first chairlift that went 1,100 feet per minute, the Green Mountain Express, at Sugarbush Resort, VT in 1990.

 Doppelmayr

 The detachable chairlift didn't start with a chairlift, rather, it started with the Platter lift in 1908, as the sticks left the cable and attached when someone loaded onto the stick.
-A detachable two person chairlift called White Lady was installed in Cairngorm Mountain, Scotland in 1961.
+A detachable two-person chairlift called White Lady was installed in Cairngorm Mountain, Scotland in 1961.

 In 1981, the first ever high speed detachable quad in the world was installed, the Doppelmayr-built Quicksilver SuperChair at Breckenridge Ski Resort in Colorado.
 This lift was relocated in 1999 to the Owl's Head Ski area in Quebec as "Le Lac", and was dismantled in 2019 after 38 seasons in two countries.
 This first detachable chairlift was followed by a Doppelmayr detachable triple chair at Mt Bachelor in Oregon in 1983 and two detachable quads at Mt Buller, Victoria, Australia in 1984.

 Until 1985, Quicksilver was also the only detachable quad in Colorado when Vail Ski Resort installed four Doppelmayr high speed quads.
 In 1988, Vail Ski Resort opened up Orient Express Lift #21, which was the first Doppelmayr chairlift in the U.S. to have rectangular tower heads.
 The Orient Express was also the first Doppelmayr chairlift in the U.S. to have 800 horsepower.
 The original grip was slightly modified later before the Vail quads were built.
 Known as the Spring Series, these grips were known as DS-104 grips on high speed quads and DS-108s on eight passenger gondolas.
 In 1995, a newer grip was introduced called the Torsion series.
 Torsion grips were called DT-104 if on a high speed quad, DT-106 on a high speed six pack, or DT-108 on an eight-passenger gondola.
-The Torsion grip is still made today as Doppelmayr (North America)'s primary grip option.
+The Torsion grip is still made today as Doppelmayr's primary grip option.